 Who We Are

 The library is a member of the Illinois Heartland Library System with access to more than 10 million books, magazines, DVDs, CDs, audiobooks, and eBooks.
 The System covers 28,141 square miles and has more than 600 members.
 Materials may be ordered 24/7 online.
-In addition to these items, thousands of people entered the Carlinville library to utilize print and electronic reference resources, access the Internet through the library's fiber-optic connection, enjoy state-of-the-art Wi-Fi service, view a library exhibit, or attend one of the library's many events.
+In addition to these items, thousands of people enter the library to utilize print and electronic reference resources, access the Internet through the library's fiber-optic connection, enjoy state-of-the-art Wi-Fi service, view a library exhibit, or attend one of the library's many events.
 Ten public access computers, copying and faxing services are available.

-Our friendly and professional staff is eager to serve you.
+Our friendly and professional staff is eager to help you.
 Welcome to the Carlinville Public Library!

 It is the mission of the Carlinville Public Library to increase usage of our beautiful facility by providing books, materials, and services to support the educational enrichment of the community, recreational reading, and to introduce children to the world of books.